ZeroCM/zcm/docs/tools.md

 and the TranscoderPlugin interface so you may define the mapping from old log to new log.
 This tool can even let you convert between completely different types

+### Indexer

+This tool was designed to make programmatically working with zcm logs faster.
+The purpose of this tool is best explained with an example.

+Let's say that you have a log taken from a submersible ROV.
+Included in the log are messages containing the beacon localization coordinates of the robot, and images the robot took throughout the mission.

+So what do you do if you want to extract all of the images that are 10m or more below the surface?
+And better yet, what if you want them to be sorted in height order?

+Well assuming you've gone through the tutorial, you already know how to programmatically subscribe to zcm traffic; you could write a quick python/java/c/c++/{insert favorite supported language here} program to subscribe to data and do the matching or filtering, compile and run your program, and then use `zcm-logplayer` to play your log back while your program is running.

+If were brave enough to dive into the code base already, you might already know about the zcm log support in each language, and you'd be able to write a program that opens the log and works with it directly (sans subscriptions).
+You would write a script in the language of your choice that opens the log and attempts to match coordinate messages to picture messages based on the times at which the measurements were taken.
+You would then filter out all pairs that are above 10m deep, and finally sort the data in ascending depth order.

+But what if you don't want to replicate information that's already stored in your log?
+Better yet, what if you're not sure what you're going to want to do with the data in your log?
+What if you're on an analytics team where each member is playing with different data from the log?
+Do you replicate the log once for each member?

+Sure, why not!

+That answer is fine while your logs are small in size and number, but what if your team is analyzing thousands of logs that are each gigabytes large?
+Time and space become of the essence.

+Let's go back to the previous example.
+However this time, instead of extracting the images with the desired characteristics from the log, let's just save their byte offset from the start of the log.
+That way when we pair the offset information with the log itself, we have the ability to directly jump to specific events in the log.

+This is where `zcm-log-indexer` comes in.
+`zcm-log-indexer` implements the code that opens the log, and then filters and sorts the content events outputting a file containing the offset index (encoded in json format).
+By default, `zcm-log-indexer` outputs an index file that contains the offsets of each message type in the log.
+The offsets are in timestamp order.

+An interface is exposed so you can provide "plugins" to the indexer tool that specify other ways you'd like logs to be indexed.
+Take a look at `zcm/IndexerPlugin.hpp` for the plugin interface and `examples/cpp/CustomIndexerPlugin.cpp` for an example custom plugin.

+Just like `zcm-spy-lite` above, you just compile a shared library and pass it to the tool via a command line argument.
+You can also use the environment variables mentioned in the `--help` section of `zcm-log-indexer` for specifying paths